-Tello isn’t trying to be the flashiest player in the game but instead goes for “this phone was the best a year or two ago” or “this phone isn’t brand new, but it works just fine, and you can save some money” route.
+Tello isn’t trying to be the flashiest player in the game but instead goes for the “this phone was the best a year or two ago” or “this phone isn’t brand new, but it works just fine, and you can save some money” route.

 Does Tello use CDMA or GSM networks?

-It offers a simple and straightforward service that doesn’t cause the typical confusion that some of the bigger companies bring by tucking in activation fees.
+It offers a simple and straightforward service that doesn’t cause the typical confusion that some bigger companies bring by tucking in activation fees.

-The agents we chatted with answered our questions very quickly and followed up with useful links.
+The agents we chatted with answered our questions quickly and followed up with useful links.
 Much better than some of the automated chatbots that we’ve encountered across various services.

 Tello is an inexpensive option for people who want to save on their monthly cell phone bill.
 You’ll get low costs and no hidden fees.

 Tello is great for high school and college students who get their own cell service for the first time and want to start with a more affordable option.
 It’s also ideal for anyone who uses their phone for talking and texting and not for trading pictures or browsing the internet.

 - Cell phone plans: We like how Tello offers both prepaid minutes and inexpensive monthly data plans.
 Tello charges $20–$50 for 2,000–5,000 minutes, or customize a data plan starting as low as $5 per month.

 - Family cell phone plans: We like how Tello doesn’t charge a fee to add a line to your family plan.
 You can have a total of four people on a family plan, and each member can have their own data and minutes.